General airport stats

 Navigational and landing aids

-- EIA offers 24-hour service to accommodate any aircraft at any time
+- YEG offers 24-hour service to accommodate any aircraft at any time

 - The Edmonton Area Control Centre is part of the airport’s operations facility.
 It provides radar and non-radar Instrument Flight Rules (IFR) control service to all aircraft operating in controlled airspace, and to aircraft operating under Visual Flight Rules (VFR).

-- EIA is the base for the Western Region Area Control Centre responsible for all aircraft movements over Alberta and most of northern Canada, including the high Arctic
+- YEG is the base for the Western Region Area Control Centre responsible for all aircraft movements over Alberta and most of northern Canada, including the high Arctic

 - Runways 02, 12 and 30 are equipped with Category 1 High Intensity Centre Row Approach Lighting as well as a SSALR approach lighting system